ENE425-Group3/emissions-calculator-group3/README.md

 What other input values would you use to improve your calculations?
 How would you get them?

-App dev possibilities: cost, privacy, accesibility, etc Suggestions for app dev: _financial cost per usage based on mode of transportation_; example: walking = 0 emissions, but private car usage would need more data to find out how much gas they burn and turn that into a more complex formula to see both carbon emisssion outtake plus finicnail costs, to see if it is justifed.
-In addition, the type of car will change the amount of carbon emissions signifincatnly (hybrid vs diesel truck).
+App dev possibilities: cost, privacy, accesibility, etc Suggestions for app dev: _financial cost per usage based on mode of transportation_; example: walking = 0 emissions, but private car usage would need more data to find out how much gas they burn and turn that into a more complex formula to see both carbon emisssion outtake plus financial costs, to see if it is justifed.
+In addition, the type of car will change the amount of carbon emissions significantly (hybrid vs diesel truck).
+The base starting point would be to find cost per liter of gas, and apply that to the diesel transportation at first.
+The problem would be knowing the cost ratio between liter/km/kr, which varies from each method.

 _Privacy is tough in theory, as many firms/companies/transportation methods would be hesitant to give out secure information_.

 _Acessibility to forms of transport may be a good indication as to why some people use private cars, busses, e-sccoters, or walk_.
 A survey or data collection would allow us to see which form of transport is worth pursuing, as well as why some individuals use the easiest option, rather than the cleanest.

 To summarize App dev possibilites: find the cost associated with different kinds of transpo and the accessiblity for the average citizen.
 Privacy maybe be too dfiifcult of a task to include in App Development.
 Additional variables app development could include would be :
-Scalability (taking the carbon footprint of every 1,000 citizens and scaling to match specific city) Acessibility variables: zones of high/low carbon emissions, distance from city or population density that requires transport (will elaborate in meeting) times of high/low carbon emissions (high traffic hours ((work/school hours, accidents or road maintanence, etc)
+Scalability (taking the carbon footprint of every 1,000 citizens and scaling to match specific city) zones of high/low carbon emissions, distance from city or population density that requires transport (will elaborate in meeting) times of high/low carbon emissions (high traffic hours ((work/school hours, accidents or road maintanence, etc)

-Financial cost variables:
-weather - micro mobility is less popular in bad weather, forcing people to take the bus or cars, raising carbon emissions incentives, subsidizations, or taxes on certain forms of transport

-Externalities:
-Corona Virus example: Digitilization of everything reduces transport, especially during lockdown Large events or festivals: anticipate higher carbon emissions for a short period of time